Ex-Blackfeet chairman gets 10 months prison in fraud case

-GREAT FALLS, Mont.
-(AP) - A former Blackfeet Nation chairman who defrauded a Head Start early education program through an overtime pay scheme was sentenced to 10 months in prison during a Monday court hearing.
+BILLINGS, Mont.
+(AP) - A former Blackfeet Nation chairman who defrauded a tribal Head Start early education program through an overtime pay scheme was sentenced Monday to 10 months in prison and his plea to be spared prison time because of the coronavirus was denied.

-U.S. District Judge Brian Morris rejected Willie Sharp’s request to be spared prison over fears that Sharp could contract the coronavirus behind bars.

-Sharp’s attorney had argued the Bureau of Prisons was unprepared for the unfolding pandemic, and said the 66-year-old defendant’s age and health problems put him at high risk of complications if he becomes ill with the virus.
+Willie Sharp’s attorney had argued the Bureau of Prisons was unprepared for the unfolding pandemic, saying the 66-year-old defendant’s age and health problems put him at high risk of complications if he becomes ill with the virus.

+U.S. District Judge Brian Morris rejected Willie Sharp’s request but issued a more lenient sentence than what was recommended by federal prosecutors.

-Federal prosecutors had recommended about two years in prison after Sharp admitted to his role in stealing more than $230,000 from the northwestern Montana tribe’s Head Start early education program.
+Federal prosecutors had recommended about two years in prison after Sharp, who is from the town of Browning, admitted to his role in stealing more than $230,000 from the northwestern Montana tribe’s Head Start early education program.

+The theft “hurt the children enrolled in Head Start by prohibiting the purchase of books, barring the ability to obtain teaching materials and cutting food nutrition programs for those who need it most” U.S. Attorney Kurt Alme said in a statement.

 A charge of theft from a tribal government receiving federal funding was dismissed under the terms of a plea deal.

+Defense attorney Andrew Huff said Sharp could not appeal under the terms of the plea deal.
+He declined further comment.

-Sharp pleaded guilty to wire fraud last year after he authorized false overtime claims totaling over $174,000, including payments to his wife, Denise Sharp, over a 15-month period starting in 2013, prosecutors said.
+Sharp pleaded guilty to wire fraud last year after he authorized false overtime claims on more than 5,800 hours, resulting in $174,000 in payments including to his wife, Denise Sharp, the program’s personnel manager.
+The scheme took place over a 15-month period starting in 2013, prosecutors said.

 Denise Sharp and four others were convicted and sentenced to eight or nine months in prison.

 Morris ordered Sharp and the other defendants to pay $174,000 in restitution.